CombineWrapper

 Swift

-@discardableResult public func runTransaction(_ function: @escaping DatasyncTransaction.Function) -> WebcomFuture<DatasyncTransaction.Result>
+@discardableResult public func runTransaction(_ function: @escaping DatasyncTransaction.Function) -> WebcomFuture<DatasyncTransaction.Result>Parameters

 Return Value